AndreWohnsland/CocktailBerry/readme.md

 Simply have `docker-compose` installed and run the command in the main folder for the cocktailmaker microservice or in the dashboard folder (on another device) for the dashboard service:

 ```
-docker-compose up -d
+docker-compose up --build -d
 ```

 This will handle the setup of all docker services.
 You will have to rename the `.env.example` file to `.env` and enter the needed secrets there for the container to work fully.
+If you are pulling for a later version, I recommend to run this command again, since the container may change in future version.

 ## Installing Docker